 In recent years the full-back position in soccer has undergone somewhat of a revolution.
-What was once primarily a defensive role, in many teams the modern-day full-back is now expected to provide width and support in attack, make assists, put crosses in the box, and even score the odd goal!
-Being a good fullback, therefore, requires a multitude of different qualities and skills as well as a high level of fitness and stamina.
+What was once primarily a defensive role, in many teams, the modern-day full-back is now expected to provide width and support in attack, make assists, put crosses in the box, and even score the odd goal!
+Being a good fullback, therefore, requires many different qualities and skills, as well as a high level of fitness and stamina.

-What Is The Role Of The Full-back In Soccer?
+What Is The Role Of The Full-back Position In Soccer?